Supreme Court decision erases Cesar Chavez victory - KION546

 Chief Justice John G. Roberts Jr. wrote for the court in the Cedar Point Nursery vs. Hassid, "the access regulation grants labor organizations a right to invade the growers’ property.
 It, therefore, constitutes a per se physical taking.”

-We will hear more from KION's Jonathan Sarabia., to enter agricultural fields.
+We will hear more from KION's Jonathan Sarabia tonight at 5 p.m. and 6 p.m. on KION News Channel 5 46

 Comments